Skip to main content

 Summary of Activities that Continue

-The Health Resources and Services Administration (HRSA) will continue to oversee activities funded through mandatory funding, advance appropriations, prior year carry-over funds, and user fees.
-For a limited amount of time, HRSA will continue to oversee certain direct health services and other activities with carryover balances, such as the Health Centers, Ryan White HIV/AIDS program - Parts A and B and Ending the HIV Epidemic, Teaching Health Center Graduate Medical Education, Family to Family Health Information Systems, and the National Health Service Corps.
-Additionally, HRSA will continue to oversee the National Practitioner Databank using existing user fee balances.
+Health Resources and Services Administration (HRSA) will continue only those activities that are legally authorized to proceed and that are necessary to protect human life, safeguard government property, or support the continuation of funded programs.
+HRSA will continue to oversee activities funded through mandatory funding, advance appropriations, prior year carryover balances, and user fees.
+Subject to the availability of funds, HRSA will continue to oversee certain direct health services and other activities with carryover balances, such as the Health Centers, Ryan White HIV/AIDS program - Parts A and B and Ending the HIV Epidemic, Teaching Health Center Graduate Medical Education, Family to Family Health Information Systems, and the National Health Service Corps.
+All activities related to imminent threats to the safety of human life or protection of property would continue including support of the Organs Procurement Transplantation Network and the Hansens Disease program.
+Additionally, HRSA will continue to oversee the Organs Procurement Transplantation Network and National Practitioner Databank using existing user fee balances.

 Summary of Contingency Staffing Plan

-In the event of a lapse of appropriation, 47% of HRSA staff will be furloughed.
-The remaining 1,028 (53%) of the HRSA staff will be retained, the majority of whom are funded.
-Specifically, 822 (43%) are exempt (their activities or position are already funded or otherwise exempted) and 206 (11%) are excepted (their activities are deemed necessary by implication, or for the safety of human life and protection of property).
+In the event of a lapse of appropriation, 825 (45%) of HRSA staff will be furloughed.
+The remaining 1001 (55%) of the HRSA staff will be retained, the majority of whom are funded.
+Specifically, 808 (44%) are exempt (their activities or position are already funded or otherwise exempted) and 193 (11%) are excepted (their duties are necessary for the safety of human life, the protection of property, or are necessarily implied by the continuation of funded activities.

 Exempt Staff:

-A total of 822 (43%) HRSA staff will be exempt.
+A total of 808 (44%) HRSA staff will be exempt.
 The staff will support the programs and activities funded through mandatory funding, carryover funding, or user fees during a lapse in appropriations.
-Approximately 147 staff will continue to oversee programs and activities that are funded through carryover funding, mandatory funding, or user fees which include: Ryan White Parts A & B; President's Emergency Plan for AIDS Relief; Ending HIV Epidemic; National Practitioner Databank; Health Center Federal Tort Claims Act Program, Rural Residency Program; Countermeasures Injury Compensation Program; Health Centers Program, Teaching Health Centers GME, National Health Service Corps, Nurse Corps, Medical Student Education, Pediatric Loan Repayment Program, and Provider Relief Fund activities and Family to Family Health Information Systems.
-There will also be 39 staff paid from a full-year mandatory and discretionary appropriations to support the following programs: Jackie Walorski Maternal and Child Home Visiting Program and the Bipartisan Safer Communities Act Program- Primary Care Training and Enhancement.
+Approximately 772 staff will continue to oversee programs and activities that are funded through carryover funding, mandatory funding, or user fees which include: Ryan White Parts A & B; President's Emergency Plan for AIDS Relief; Ending HIV Epidemic; National Practitioner Databank; Health Center Federal Tort Claims Act Program; Countermeasures Injury Compensation Program; Health Centers Program, Teaching Health Centers GME, National Health Service Corps, Nurse Corps, Medical Student Education, and Provider Relief Fund activities and Family to Family Health Information Systems.
+There will also be 36 staff paid from a full-year mandatory and discretionary appropriations to support the following programs: Jackie Walorski Maternal and Child Home Visiting Program and the Bipartisan Safer Communities Act Program- Primary Care Training and Enhancement.

 Excepted Staff:

-HRSA has 49 Public Health Service Commissioned Corps Officers who will continue working as excepted.
+HRSA has 57 Public Health Service Commissioned Corps Officers who will continue working under this exception.

 << FY 2026 HHS Contingency Staffing Plan